-You can typically buy or sell shares in the Fund on any business day.
+You can buy or sell shares in the Fund on any Business Day as defined in the definitions section of the prospectus.

-Recommendation: this Fund may not be appropriate for investors who plan to withdraw their money within 5 years.
+Recommendation: this Fund may not be appropriate for investors who plan to withdraw their money within the short to medium term.